Skip to main content

 Awards and scholarships

 Applicants who applied by the February 1st application deadline and have been accepted into the program are automatically considered for Entrance awards.
-These awards are granted based on academic merit, need, and/or the strength of the application.
+These awards are granted to admitted full-time students based on academic merit, need, and/or the strength of the application.
 There is no need to fill out any additional paperwork.
 If you are granted an Entrance award, you will be notified at the same time as your letter of admission (or soon thereafter).
 We also offer other funding opportunities that accepted students do need to apply for, and that have different purposes and eligibility criteria.

 Please note that, due to our competitive tuition fee, we have a limited number of scholarships and awards available.